youwen5/blog/src/posts/2024-07-12-finally-over.md

-nostalgia. i've been thinking a lot about it and i guess trying to feel it at times lately. ive gone through my old music and rewatched some old youtubers and scrolled through old texts and dug up wayback machine archives of old web pages. there's something so magical about that mid 2010s not-quite-modern but not-quite-outdated web design that i spent my childhood with.
+nostalgia. i've been thinking a lot about it and i guess trying to feel it at times lately. ive gone through my old music and rewatched some old youtubers and scrolled through old texts and dug up wayback machine archives of old web pages. there's something magical about that mid 2010s not-quite-modern but not-quite-outdated web design that i spent my childhood with.

 it's not like im digging up anything super old. my earliest photos date back to